KafScale/platform/examples/101_kafscale-dev-guide/02-quick-start.md

 - **Prometheus Metrics**: [http://localhost:39093/metrics](http://localhost:39093/metrics)

 > **Note**: The platform demo (Chapter 4) uses port 8080 for the console instead of 48080 to avoid conflicts with common development ports.

+## Step 5: Verify Data in S3

+If you want to verify persistence:

+1. Access the MinIO Console at [http://localhost:9001](http://localhost:9001).
+2. Login with `minioadmin` / `minioadmin`.
+3. Browse the `kafscale` bucket to see the stored log segments.

 ## Troubleshooting